metan16440425/cse15l-lab-reports/lab report 3.md

   ```
 - The command searches for and lists all empty files within the ./technical/911report directory.
 Returning nothing means there are no empty files or directories in it.
+It is very useful for identifying and possibly cleaning up empty files that takes up the space.
 The command option is found in https://www.geeksforgeeks.org/find-command-in-linux-with-examples/

 - ```